ddella/WebSocket/README.md

 - WebSocket Server **ws://** on `TCP/9080`.
 - WebSocket Server **wss://** on `TCP/9443`.

-These ports are exposed outside the Docker host.
+The ports are exposed outside the Docker host.

 ![WebSocket Architecture](images/architecture.jpg "Architecture")